Tide's End Multibenefit Restoration Project

 Tide's End Project on the east side of the Yolo Bypass adjacent to the Toe Drain and Deep Water Ship Channel.
 Photo Credit: California Department of Water Resources

-The proposed project area is in Yolo County, covering about 2,212 acres at the downstream end of the Yolo Bypass.
-It is next to Cache Slough Complex and the Toe Drain along the west side of the Sacramento Deep Water Ship Channel.
-The area currently has seasonal agriculture and wetlands managed for waterfowl.
+Located in Yolo County, the proposed Tide’s End project covers about 2,212 acres at the downstream end of the Yolo Bypass and is adjacent to the Cache Slough Complex and the Toe Drain along the west side of the Sacramento Deep Water Ship Channel.
+The area is currently used for seasonal agriculture and wetlands managed for waterfowl.

 Project Objectives

-The proposed project furthers the goals and objectives of the Central Valley Flood Protection Plan (CVFPP) and its Conservation Strategy by:
+The proposed project furthers the goals and objectives of the Central Valley Flood Protection Plan (CVFPP)and its Conservation Strategy by:

 • Managing floodway roughness (resistance to the flow of water)